Shia view of Ali: Status of Ali in Shia Islam

 Ali is accorded an almost legendary place in Islam as a paragon of virtues, a fount of wisdom, and a fearless but magnanimous warrior.
-But it is in Shia Islam that Ali takes center stage, for the Arabic word shi'a itself is short for shi'a of Ali (lit. 'followers of Ali'), his name is incorporated into the daily Shia call to prayer (adhan), and he is regarded as the foremost companion of Muhammad.
+But it is in Shia Islam that Ali takes center stage, for the Arabic word shi'a itself is short for shi'a of Ali (lit. 'followers of Ali'), his name is incorporated into the daily Twelver Shia call to prayer (adhan), and he is regarded as the foremost companion of Muhammad.
 The defining doctrine of Shia Islam is that Ali was the rightful successor of Muhammad through divinely-ordained designation, which is primarily a reference to Muhammad's announcement shortly before his death at the Ghadir Khumm.
 By contrast, Sunni Muslims interpret this announcement differently, and believe that Muhammad did not designate a successor.
-With the exception of some early Zaydi Shias, the Shia community has therefore considered Ali's predecessors as illegitimate rulers and usurpers of Ali's rights.
+With the exception of some Zaydi Shias, the Shia community has therefore considered Ali's predecessors as illegitimate rulers and usurpers of Ali's rights.
 Historically, shi'a of Ali already existed during the lifetime of Muhammad as a religious movement, but Shia Islam as a distinct set was galvanized through political events, such as the crisis of succession to Muhammad, the assassination of Uthman, and the massacre of Ali's descendants in the Battle of Karbala.

 In Shia belief, Ali inherited the political and religious authority of Muhammad, even before his ascension to the caliphate in 656.
 This all-encompassing bond of loyalty between Shia Muslims and their imams (and Muhammad in his capacity as imam) is known as walaya.
 Shia Muslims also believe that Ali is endowed with the privilege of intercession on the Judgment Day, citing, for instance, the Quranic passage, "There is no one that can intercede with Him, unless He has given permission."
 The shrine of Ali in Najaf, present-day Iraq, is among the most sacred sites for the Shia.
 Some of the Ghulat (lit. 'exaggerators'), such as the Nusayrites, attributed divinity to Ali.
 Extreme views like this were largely rooted out of Shi'ism through the efforts of Ali's successors.